Tag: gene johnson

 1954 Manchester High School Varsity Baseball

-Johnson began his Hartford Twilight League career in 1954 on the St. Cyril’s baseball club.
-He was named to the all-star team in his rookie season.
+Johnson began his Hartford Twilight League career in 1954 on St. Cyril’s Baseball Club and was named to the all-star team in his rookie season.
 In the summer of 1955, he batted .454 in the twi-loop.
-The New York Giants organization signed Johnson midseason as a 17 year old.
-He would go on to smash 36 home runs in his first 3 minor league seasons.
-Johnson temporarily came back to the Twilight League in 1958 with St. Cyril’s, but was signed by the Milwaukee Braves shortly thereafter.
+The New York Giants organization signed 17 year old Johnson midseason.
+He would go on to smash 36 home runs in his first three minor league seasons.
+The Twilight League welcomed him back to St. Cyril’s in 1958, but he signed with the Milwaukee Braves shortly thereafter.

 Gene Johnson, Lake Charles Giants, 1956.